 Release notes summarize all your product updates in a neat order, timeline, and accessible location.

 These notes inform users about what’s new and how the product has improved since the last release.
-Below is an example of a release note that cna be created with Product Fruits.
+Below is an example of a release note that can be created with a product tour software like Product Fruits.

 Website announcements (i.e. website banners)